WestonVincze/portraits-for-paws/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+NextJS proof of concept for PFP informational website

+This project is incomplete and not likely to be finished